 Explanation: The STEADMAN heat index reflects the perceived temperature in the higher temperature range.
 The long-term average values of real temperatures and humidity are included in his calculation.
-Its normal value, considered to be uncritical to health, which is 26 ° C, is temporarily exceeded at the investigated location with a value of 34,8 ° C. This means that the following health problems can occur in the months in question:
+A perceived temperature of up to 26 °C is defined as not critical to health.
+At the location under survey, this value is never exceeded in any month.
+This means that a pleasant climate for Europeans can be expected throughout the seasons.